grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [X] _They are going down slowly, but irrevocably._

-* [X] _Percy asks Hemi to figure out what's the slowest they can go to avoid detetction (in their very silet electric boat) vs the fastst they can go to to get to safety_
+* [X] _Percy asks Hemi to figure out what's the slowest they can go to avoid detetction (in their very silent electric boat) vs the fastst they can go to to get to safety_

 * [X] _Percy goes down to engineering and finds the specially-fitted wrench and blows the fuel ballast tanks.
 This slows their downward progress, but they HAVE to make it to the Guyot on the batteries now._
 	* {the fuel ballast blow wrenches are in separate padded toolboxes (with worn velveteen maybe) that are padlocked.
 Percy has the key}

-### They bottom on the peak of a seamount --- (rammed and sunk on the top of a seamount (like Moses on Ararat))
+### They bottom on the peak of a seamount --- (sunk on the top of a seamount (like Moses on Ararat))

-* [ ] _They drive the boat hard to get over the seamount, and bottom it on the peak.
+* [X] _They drive the boat hard to get over the seamount, and bottom it on the peak.
 Like Moses on Ararat._
 	* {NOW use your staring-dials-fear... they don't know where the bottom is, or if they will be crushed before they hit it.}
 	* {Be careful that this doesn't seem too much like Das Boot.
 Avoid this by shaping it as a slow-motion sinking and deliberately seeking out the seamount, rather than the way the boat goes down out of control in Das Boot to be saved by a 'shovelful of sand'}

-* [ ] _Bottoming it means the enemy sub can't find them with sonar.
+* [X] _Bottoming it means the enemy sub can't find them with sonar.
 They repair their sub, pump out the water, and lift off the guyot/tablemount._
 	* {'Tablemount' is probably better because you don't have to explain what it means.}
+	* [X] The repair is a foul mix of steel plates and bracing and globulous welds.
+		* {Chips spends the rest of the story repairing freshly sprung leaks from the patches --- make note of this in a couple of places}

 ### Back on the surface

+* [X] _On the surface, they realize they are stranded, with batteries drained and no fuel._
+	* [X] The weather is gray, and thiere's a mist
+	* [X] They ask who controls this part of the surface.
+"Uh, the Western Federated Socialists I think."
+Says Hemi.
+"At least last time I looked at a Territorial Authorities map --- but that was more than a year ago."
+	* [X] Those assholes are bad news.
+We should get out of here.

+* [ ] _They get on an encrypted smugglers channel on the radio, and raise a narco sub that's not too far off.
+Its Shakes._

+* [ ] _Shakes motors up and introduces himself_
+	* [ ] He runs a comb through engine grese and runs it through his spikey blonde hair
-* [ ] _Back on the surface: They call the Gnat_
+	* [ ] His hand is shaking
+	* [ ] "We smugglers need to stick together eh?"
+Percy looked dead at him while she said "We're not smugglers, we're Independent Logistics Operators."
+	* [ ] He tells them he's headed for a remote depot on an isolated ocean island a hundred nautical miles or so away

+* [ ] _They figure out that they can get a bit of a charge on the Prospects batteries by jumping from the Gnat and running the engines for 10 hours or so_
-* [ ] _The Gnat arrives, they set up for towing._
+	* [ ] They rig up heavy cables between the two boats
+	* [ ] Hemi is not impressed with the state of Shakes' boat.
+There's a conversation about how Shakes always got away with running _just_ under the surface, all that diving seemed excessively dangerous to him.
+Make it clear his boat can only dive 30 meters or so.
+	* [ ] a big radar contact running loud on the surface will look like a ship, and slightly ess likely to attract attention of any authorities (maybe)
+	* [ ] while waiting for the batteries to charge, they eat a meal.
+Shakes brought nothing but cold canned foods with him.
+The Prospect has submarine food: spoiling kim chi, stale rice, dessicated citrus.
+		* [ ] "If you can heat it, you can eat it."

+* [ ] _They decide to creep for the island depot.
+They have to run very slow to preserve battery.
+It will take 10 hours or so.
+Shakes says he'll see them there and motors off_
-* [ ] _The Gnat tows them towards an island not too far away.
-The goal is to get over the authority border line; mostly just to hint at how the authorities carved up control on the surface_
+	* [ ] One goal is to get over the authority border line; mostly just to hint at how the authorities carved up control on the surface_

-* [ ] _The Prospect buttons up and sinks down, then uses remaining battery to dock (from the underside) with an underwater dock_
+* [ ] _The Prospect buttons up and sinks down to periscope, then uses remaining battery to dock (from the underside) with an underwater dock_

 ### --- (a depot (for repairs and pick up cargo))